-Remove tray from oven.
+Remove tray from the oven.
 Sprinkle chocolate chips over the toffee.
 Let sit for 1 to 2 minutes until they begin to melt.
 Using a clean offset spatula, spread the chips into a thin layer of melted chocolate over the toffee.

+Scatter sprinkles on top, if using (or try one of the fun variations below).
 Let sit at room temperature until chocolate is hardened, at least 2 hours, and preferably overnight.
 You can stick in the fridge after 30 minutes if you’re in a rush.

 Break into pieces, and store in an airtight tin, in a cool spot, for up to 2 weeks.

-- White Christmas: Substitute in white chocolate.
+- White Christmas Cracker Candy: Substitute in white chocolate.

-- Blue Christmas: Finish with freeze-dried blueberries.
+- Blue Christmas Cracker Candy: Finish with freeze-dried blueberries.

 - Naughty & Nice Christmas Cracker Candy: Add smoked paprika to the butter and sugar while it's cooking on the stovetop.
 Dust with cracked pink peppercorns.

 - Mocha Christmas Cracker Candy: Add 1 to 2 teaspoons of instant espresso to the butter.
 Top with coarsely cracked coffee beans.